 Mr. HATCH.
-Mr. President, I am delighted at the recent passage of S. 505, the Sonny Bono Copyright Term Extension Act.
-The main purpose of the bill is to ensure adequate copyright protection for American works abroad by extending the U.S. term of copy-right protection for an additional 20 years.
-The late Sonny Bono was an avid supporter of the bill, and he fully avid supporter of the bill, and he fully appreciated what its passage would mean to the American economy.
-It is therefore an appropriate memorial to

-this fine American.
+Mr. President, I am delighted at the recent passage of S. Göt the Sonny Bono Copyright Term Extension Act.
+The main purpose of the bill is to ensure adequate copyright protection for American works abroad by extending the U.S. term of copyright protection for an additional 20 years.
+The late Sonny Bono was an avid supporter of the bill, and he fully appreciated what its passage would mean to the American economy.
+It is therefore an appropriate memorial to this fine American.

-20 years ago, Mr. President, Congress

-fundamentally altered the way in

-which the U.S. calculates its term of which the observation by abandoning a fixed-year term of protection and adopting a basic term of protection based on the life of the author.
+therefore all appropriate memorial to this fine American.
+20 years ago, Mr. President, Congress fundamentally altered the way in which the U.S. calculates its term of copyright protection by abandoning a fixed-year term of protection based on the life of the author.
+In adopting a basic term of protection based on the life of the author.
 In adopting the life-plus-50 term, Congress cited three primary justifications for the change: (1) the need to conform the U.S. copyright term with the prevailing worldwide standard; (2) the insufficiency of the U.S. copyright term to provide a fair economic return for authors and their dependents; and, (3) the failure of the U.S. copyright term to keep pace with the substantially increased commercial life of copyrighted works resulting from the rapid growth in communications media.

 in communications media.
 Developments over the past 20 years have led to a widespread reconsideration of the adequacy of the life-plus-50-year term based on these same reasons.
 Among the main developments is the effect of demographic trends, such as increasing longevity and the trend toward rearing children later in life, on the effectiveness of the life-plus-50 term to provide adequate protection for American creators and their heirs.
-In addition, unprecedented growth in technology over the last 20 years, in-cluding the advent of digital media and the development of the national Information Infrastructure and the Internet, have dramatically enhanced the marketable lives of creative works.
-Most importantly, though, is the grow-ing international movement towards the adoption the longer term of lifeplus-70.
+In addition, unprecedented growth in technology over the last 20 years, including the advent of digital media and the development of the national Information Infrastructure and the Internet, have dramatically enhanced the marketable lives of creative works.
+Most importantly, though, is the growing international movement towards the adoption the longer term of lifeplus-70.

+puls-0.
 Thirty five years ago, the Permanent Committee of the Berne Union began to reexamine the sufficiency of the lifeplus-50-year term.
 Since then, a growing consensus of the inadequacy of the life-plus-50 term to protect creators in an increasingly competitive global marketplace has lead to actions by several nations to increase the duration of copyright.
-Of particular importance is the 1993 directive issued by the European Union, which requires its member countries to implement a term of protection equal to the life of the author

-Plus 70 years by July 1, 1995.
+Of particular importance is the 1993 directive issued by the European Union, which requires its member countries to implement a term of protection equal to the life of the author plus 70 years by July 1, 1995.